 A mail fraud conviction can result if a defendant engaged in a scheme to defraud others through the use of omissions or misstatements that occurred using the U.S. mail.

-Do You Need a Lawyer for Wire Fraud or Mail Fraud in Chicago?
+Do You Need a Lawyer for Wire Fraud or Mail Fraud in Illinois?

 If you’ve been accused of any type of fraud involving U.S. mail or interstate wire communications, Attorney Michael J. Petro can assist you.
 Attorney Petro has extensive experience in providing criminal defense for a wide variety of white-collar crime allegations.